ansys/ansys-tools-filetransfer/doc/source/usage.rst

 Installation
 ------------

-Install the latest version of the package from PyPI:
+Install the latest version of the FileTransfer Tool from PyPI with this command:

 .. code-block:: bash

     pip install ansys-tools-filetransfer

-You should use a `virtual environment <https://docs.python.org/3/library/venv.html>`_, because it keeps Python packages isolated from your system Python.
+You should use a `virtual environment <https://docs.python.org/3/library/venv.html>`_ because it keeps Python packages isolated from your system Python.

 Usage
 -----

-To get started, import the package:
+To begin using the FileTransfer Tool, import the package with this comand:

 .. code-block:: python

     import ansys.tools.filetransfer as ft

-The package contains a single class, :class:`.Client`, which is used to communicate with the server.
-The class can be instantiated with the server address and port number:
+The FileTransfer Tool API contains a single class, :class:`.Client`, which is used to communicate with the server.
+You instantiate this class with the server address and port number:

 .. code-block:: python

     client = ft.Client.from_server_address("localhost:50052")

-Alternatively, the class can be instantiated with a :class:`grpc.Channel`:
+Alternatively, you can instantiate the :class:`.Client` with the :class:`grpc.Channel` class:

 .. code-block:: python